daos-stack/daos/docs/admin/performance_tuning.md

 form of a core mash. `-c 0xff` uses the first 8 cores.

 !!! note
-    One storage node using Intel VMD, the `--enable-vmd` must be specified.
+    On storage node using Intel VMD, the `--enable-vmd` option must be specified.

 Many more options are available.
 Please run `spdk_nvme_perf` to see the list of parameters that can be tweaked.